Definition of Available for Sale of Securities

 Conclusion

-It is the type of securities held to earn short-term profit from the funds available.
-These types of securities can be easily liquidated; hence banks also invest in available-for-sale securities as banks have to maintain the liquidity ratios.
+This type of security earns short-term profit from available funds.
+These types of securities can easily liquidate; hence banks also invest in available-for-sale securities as banks have to maintain the liquidity ratios.
 These securities are classified as financial assets on the balance sheet and will be recorded at fair value on each valuation date.
-The gain or loss on revaluation will be transferred to other comprehensive income until sold.
-That other comprehensive account is to be shown in the balance sheet liabilities below retained earnings after adjusting the other comprehensive income.
-The net gain or loss on sale on actual sales is to be transferred to the profit and loss account.
+The gain or loss on revaluation will transfer to other comprehensive income until sold.
+After adjusting the other comprehensive income, another comprehensive account is shown in the balance sheet liabilities below retained earnings.
+The net gain or loss on sale on actual sales will be transferred to the profit and loss account.

 Recommended Articles